Intention to Create Legal Relations

 In domestic/social cases, the claimant can try to rebut the presumption with evidence that the parties did intend legal relations.
 Factors which indicate that intention is present include:

-The existence or a written or signed agreement: Errington v Errington Woods 1 KB 290.
+The existence or a written or signed agreement or some other formal basis: Errington v Errington Woods 1 KB 290.

 An unconnected third-party is also a party to the agreement: Simpkins v Pays 1 WLR 975.